Why It Matters

 What Happened

-- 3.6% — projected higher education inflation rate for fiscal year 2026, per the Higher Education Price Index
+- 3.6%: Projected inflation rate for colleges and universities in fiscal year 2026 according to the Higher Education Price Index

 Zoom Out